“Four plus” BA/BS – MA program

-In conjunction with the University of Maine Graduate School, the Department of Mathematics & Statistics offers the opportunity for ambitious mathematics majors to begin taking graduate courses during their senior year, with the possibility of double-counting these credits toward the BA and the MA.
-Enterprising students will then be able to get an MA by staying on one extra year.
+In conjunction with the University of Maine Graduate School, the Department of Mathematics & Statistics offers the opportunity for ambitious mathematics majors to begin taking graduate courses during their senior year, with the possibility of double-counting these credits toward both the BA/BS and the MA.
+Enterprising students will then be able to get an MA by staying on just one extra year.
+Most of our graduate students, including 4+1 students in their fifth year, receive a full tuition waiver and a living stipend by serving as teaching assistants (offered on a competitive basis).
+The 4+ program is designed to prepare math students for academic careers, teaching, or industry, with many students continuing into PhD programs.

 1. Interested UMaine undergraduates should apply by February 1 of their junior year (the year in which they have at least 60 but no more than 100 completed credit hours applicable towards graduation).
 The application materials shall consist of the following: